 A) Yes but it won’t look great, it will be obvious that the driveway has had a repair carried out.

 Q) How can I stop weeds growing through the driveway?

 A) A layer of barrier membrane is laid under the driveway when a new base is installed, this allows rainwater to pass through but keep out weeds.
 Seeds may still settle into any small gaps in the tarmac surface, to prevent this simply treat the driveway once a year with a strong weedkiller such as Round Up.
 To keep moss from growing use a strong fungicide such as BAC50.

 Q) Will oil/diesel damage the tarmac?

-As tarmac is produced from by-products of the oil industry, the cost of this material fluctuates based on current world oil prices.
-That’s good news today (we originally wrote this article in Oct 2015) as oil prices are close to their lowest recorded levels.
+As tarmac is made from by-products of the oil industry, the cost of this material fluctuates and is based on current world oil prices.

 It is also worth noting that tarmac is short for tarmacadam and should not be confused with a company called “Tarmac”.